FelipeFMA/nekrodots/README.md

-Now you have a simple but incredibly good-looking window manager.
+Now you have a minimalistic and incredibly good-looking window manager.